Skip to content

 Forgot to start the timer?
 Log it manually.
 Mid task break?
 Pause it.

-Time logged via a running timer isn't the only way to record work.
-TARO supports fully manual time entries add any duration to any task with a date, a start time, and an optional note.
-Every entry is labelled as timer tracked or manual so the log stays auditable.
-For longer work sessions with natural interruptions, Pause suspends the running timer without stopping the session you resume exactly where you left off without creating a disconnected entry.
+A running timer isn't the only way to record work.
+TARO supports manual entries: add any duration to any task with a date, time, and note.
+Each is labelled timer-tracked or manual so the log stays auditable.

 Analyse